Kreesha Turner: 2007–2010: Passion

 After a successful audition with Virgin Records, she signed a record deal with the Capitol Music Group, under which the Virgin imprint operates.
 Concurrently, EMI Music Canada signed her to more effectively tap into the Canadian market.

 Before her mainstream success, the singer's song "Bounce With Me" was heard as early as spring 2006 on Vancouver stations but was not officially released as a single until 2007.
 Her first official video was for, "Bounce With Me", which was released to iTunes on December 4, 2007.
-This single was eventually used as 'The Free Song of the Week' on iTunes and it became her first song to enter the charts, peaking at number 53 on the Canadian Hot 100.
+This single became her first to enter the charts, peaking at number 53 on the Canadian Hot 100.
 Her follow-up single, "Don't Call Me Baby", was released to radio in April 2008 and on iTunes May 20, 2008.
 It eventually rose in the Canadian Hot 100 from No. 41 to No. 8, making "Don't Call Me Baby" her first Canadian Top 10 single.
 "Don't Call Me Baby" reached No. 1 on the Canadian sub HOT AC Charts and remained there for eight consecutive weeks.

 On August 5, 2008, Turner's debut album, Passion, was made available for advanced streaming on MuchMusic.com.
 On August 12, 2008, Passion was released in Canada.

 On November 22, 2008, Turner had her first US number-one with her single "Don't Call Me Baby" on the US Billboard Dance Charts.

-After a year of success, Turner was ranked 16th on MuchMusic's 2008 Sexiest Girls list.
-Turner performed some of the year's biggest hits in a live, national broadcast from Toronto’s Nathan Phillips Square on New Year's Eve.

 On March 13, 2009, Turner received an award for "Best New Group/Solo Artist (Rhythmic/Dance/Urban)" at the Canadian Radio Music Awards in Toronto – her first award for her musical contribution.
 Turner was nominated for two Juno Awards: New Artist of the Year and Pop Album of the Year.
 Leading up to the 2009 Juno Awards, Turner appeared in a number of heavily aired Nestle Kit Kat Senses commercials, which feature the singer and her hit song "Bounce With Me".
-The commercials still air to this day.

 Turner returned to Hipjoint Productions in Vancouver in spring 2009 to sing on "Dust in Gravity", a song by alt-pop band Delerium which was featured on a new remix collection released in 2010.
-"Dust In Gravity" featuring lead vocals by Turner reached number-one on The US Billboard Dance Charts on June 5, 2010, giving Turner her second number-one in the US.
+"Dust In Gravity" featuring lead vocals by Turner reached number-one on the US Billboard Dance Charts on June 5, 2010, giving Turner her second number-one in the US.